kevinzepwa/droppe-xmas/README.md

 To run on the local develpoment server, you need to install npm and node.

     - Download project from the repository on GitHub
     - Run 'npm install' at projects root to install application
+    - Add React Router by running 'npm i -D react-router-dom' in the root
     - Run 'npm start' to start the development server
     - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.